 ”The place became extremely unhygienic and unsafe, especially for children,” said McCarthy.

 A new facility was meant to be built near an air force base in Musina over the weekend.
+McCarthy said it would not be ready until later in the week.

 The Musina refugees say they were given transport but it is unclear who provided it.
 Many say that home affairs or the Musina legal resources centre provided minibus taxis.